alexlance/signal-sms-mms-importer/README.md

 ```
 # note: file suffix of signal backup files *must* be ".backup"
 signalbackup-tools bits/ --output ./signal.backup --opassword ${key}
+# Windows version of the last command:
-# .\signalbackup-tools .\bits\ --output .\signal.backup --opassword %key% #Windows
+# signalbackup-tools_win.exe bits --output signal.backup --opassword %key%
 ```

 7. Transfer the signal.backup file back to your phone

 8. Delete Signal from your phone (only if you're 100% confident that you can use your original backup if things don't work!)

 9. Reinstall Signal, it'll ask you if you've got a backup file that you want to restore from.
 You will need:

-a) The 30 digit passcode
+   1. The 30 digit passcode
-b) A phone number that you can receive their validation code on
+   2. A phone number that you can receive their validation code on
-c) The Signal PIN number that you may have setup
+   3. The Signal PIN number that you may have setup

 10. Open Signal, you should see all your SMS messages and MMS messages, as well as your normal Signal messages, all in Signal now.